Frequently Asked Questions about Google Account and Age Requirements

 How long will it take for Google to re-enable my account?

 If you use a credit card to correct your date of birth, your account may be unlocked within minutes.
-Using the mail or fax option can take days or a couple of weeks, depending on your location and the amount of time it takes for your request to be delivered to us.
-Uploading an electronic copy of your ID is instant, but processing time is the same as a mailed or faxed copy of your ID.
+Uploading an electronic copy of your ID is instant, but processing time can take days or a couple of weeks.